 You cannot give someone happiness, or the drive to make himself or herself happier.
 You can make suggestions on how you think they can become happier, but you can’t do it for them.
 You cannot make someone a happy person if he or she isn’t.
 What I am saying is, if your spouse is unhappy, and you are doing everything you can to try to make him or happy, you are wasting your time.

 Here is an example.
-This is a message I received from a reader:
+This is a message I received from a reader, along with my relationship advice for her.

 Looking for relationship advice.
 We have been together for over 20 years.
 Things started getting really bad when he became very unhappy with this job (and life in general it seemed) about 5 years ago.
 We seem to have very different ideas about how to approach life’s challenges.
 I just take things as they come and understand that it’s life and it gets better.
 When something isn’t working out for him, he becomes very depressed and impulsive and has fits of rage directed toward me.